On the Tambara Affine Line: Introduction

 \subsection{Computations}

 The first fundamental computation in algebraic geometry is $\Spec(\Z)$.
 The appropriate generalization of this to equivariant algebra is the Nakaoka spectrum of the \emph{Burnside $G$-Tambara functor} $\uA$, the initial object in the category of $G$-Tambara functors.
 In \cite{Nak2014a}, Nakaoka computes the spectrum of the Burnside Tambara functor $\uA$ in the case that $G$ is a cyclic $p$-group.
 This computation was generalized to all finite cyclic groups by Calle and Ginnett in \cite{CG2023}.
 To our knowledge, these are the only computations of Nakaoka spectra which have previously appeared in the literature.

-As mentioned previously, not every Tambara functor arises as the fixed-point functor of a $G$-ring, so there are many computations which \cref{letterthm:all the equispecs are the same} does not address.
-Indeed, the Burnside Tambara functor $\uA$ is not a fixed-point functor unless $G$ is the trivial group, so \cref{letterthm:all the equispecs are the same} does not recover the calculations of Nakaoka and Calle--Ginnett.
-Before returning to more general computations of Nakaoka spectra, we will discuss a central motivation for our work in this paper.
+Since the Burnside Tambara functor $\uA$ is not a fixed-point functor unless $G$ is trivial, \cref{letterthm:all the equispecs are the same} is orthogonal to the calculations of Nakaoka and Calle--Ginnett and provides new calculations of Nakaoka spectra.
+In work of Calle and the authors, we apply the tools developed below to compute the Nakaoka spectrum of the Burnside Tambara functor for any finite group \cite{6A25}.

-After $\Spec(\Z)$, the next fundamental computation in algebraic geometry is the \emph{affine line} $\A^{\!1} := \Spec(\mathbb{Z}[x])$.
+The next fundamental computation in algebraic geometry is the \emph{affine line} $\A^{\!1} \coloneqq \Spec(\mathbb{Z}[x])$.
 This scheme represents the forgetful functor $U$ from commutative rings to sets: there is a bijection

 natural in the commutative ring $R$.
-As a formal consequence, $\Z[x]$ has a natural co-(commutative ring) object\footnote{A co-(commutative ring) object (equivalently, a co-commutative co-ring object) in a cocartesian monoidal category $\mathsf{C}$ is an object $X$ with morphisms $0,1 : X \to \varnothing$ and $+,\times : X \to X \amalg X$ which make $\Hom(X,Y)$ into a commutative ring for all objects $Y$.
-This is also the same thing as an object $X$ together with a choice of lift of $\Hom(X,{-}) : \mathsf{C} \to \Set$ along $U : \CRing \to \Set$.} structure in the category of commutative rings.
+As a formal consequence, $\Z[x]$ has a natural co-(commutative ring) object\footnote{A co-(commutative ring) object (equivalently, a co-commutative co-ring object) in a cocartesian monoidal category $\mathsf{C}$ is an object $X$ with morphisms $0,1 \colon X \to \varnothing$ and $+,\times \colon X \to X \amalg X$ which make $\Hom(X,Y)$ into a commutative ring for all objects $Y$.
+This is also the same thing as an object $X$ together with a choice of lift of $\Hom(X,{-}) \colon \mathsf{C} \to \Set$ along $U \colon \CRing \to \Set$.} structure in the category of commutative rings.